GridTools/gt4py/docs/gt4py/arrays.rst

 For the performance-optimal allocation and initialization of arrays to be used in GT4Py, we provide the following set of functions which closely resemble their NumPy counterparts (meaning of the common parameters is explained below).

-The return type is either a ``numpy.ndarray`` or a `cupy.ndarray`, for CPU and GPU backends, respectively.
+The return type is either a :code:`numpy.ndarray` or a :code:`cupy.ndarray`, for CPU and GPU backends, respectively.

 :code:`empty(shape: Sequence[int], dtype: dtype_like = np.float64, **kwargs) -> ndarray`
     Allocate an array with uninitialized (undefined) values.